Repositorios-de-Estudio/ingles-kings-college-london/README.md

 * to - a/hacia
 * from - de/desde
 * through - a través de
-* round - dar vuelta a
+* round - dar vuelta a/a la vuelta de
 * along - a lo largo de
 * across - cruzar
 * past - pasando por